codeballet/kops-dockerized/README.md

     kops
 ```

 The above command includes the creation of all necessary environment variables that Kops needs.
-Please note that you need to adjust the values to match the name of your own cluster and chosen S3 state store.
+Please note that you need to adjust the environment variables' values to match the name of your own cluster and chosen S3 state store.

 ### Potential problem: line endings